 In particular, the first intrinsic volume of a GB convex body $K$ is given by

 see \cite{sudakov1971gaussian, badrikian2006mesures}.
-More generally, the following formula due to Tsirelson (called \emph{Kubota-Tsirelson formula}) provides a way to define or to compute intrinsic volumes of a GB convex body without approximating it by finite dimensional convex bodies \cite{tsirelson1985geometric}:
+More generally, the following formula due to Tsirelson (called \emph{Kubota-Tsirelson formula}) provides a way to define or to compute the intrinsic volumes of a GB convex body without approximating it by finite-dimensional convex bodies \cite{tsirelson1985geometric}:

 where $X^1,\cdots,X^k$ are $k$ independent isonormal Gau{\ss}ian process on $\mathcal{H}$ and $\lambda_k$ is the Lebesgue measure on $\mathbb{R}^k$.
 In particular, we remark that it is direct from Kubota-Tsirelson formula that $V_1$ is additive.